ray-project/ray/doc/source/cluster/cloud.rst

 Azure Portal
 ------------

 Alternatively, you can deploy a cluster using Azure portal directly.
-Please note that auto scaling is done using Azure VM Scale Sets and not through the Ray autoscaler.
+Please note that autoscaling is done using Azure VM Scale Sets and not through the Ray autoscaler.
 This will deploy `Azure Data Science VMs (DSVM) <https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/>`_ for both the head node and the auto-scalable cluster managed by `Azure Virtual Machine Scale Sets <https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/>`_.
 The head node conveniently exposes both SSH as well as JupyterLab.